Category Archives: Greek Royals

 At 10:50 AM, members of the various royal families began the royal procession into Westminster Abbey which ended with King George V and Queen Mary.
 Following the royal procession, the groom made his way down the aisle accompanied by his two eldest brothers the Prince of Wales (the future King Edward VIII, later the Duke of Windsor) and the Duke of York (the future King George VI).
 Princess Marina, on the arm of her father Prince Nicholas of Greece, and accompanied by her eight bridesmaids, proceeded to the altar to the organ playing “The Bridal March” by Hubert Parry.
 Eight-year-old Princess Elizabeth of York and ten-year-old Lady Mary Cambridge carried the bride’s veil.
 After the bride reached the altar, the hymn “Gracious Spirit, Holy Ghost” was sung.

-Cosmo Gordon Lang, Archbishop of Canterbury conducted the wedding ceremony and referring to the radio broadcast, he said, “The whole nation, nay the whole empire, are wedding guests.”
+Cosmo Gordon Lang, Archbishop of Canterbury conducted the wedding ceremony, and referring to the radio broadcast, he said, “The whole nation, nay the whole empire, are wedding guests.”
 The couple took their vows as the bridesmaids stood in two lines behind them.
 After two prayers and the choir’s melodious “Amens”, the bridal couple moved to the altar.
 Psalms were sung and the Lord’s Prayer was said.
 After additional prayers and the hymn “God Be in My Head”, the Archbishop of Canterbury gave his address followed by his benediction and the national anthem, “God Save The King.”
 The choir then sang an anthem specially written for the occasion, “Alleluia, The Lord Send You Help from the Sanctuary”.
-Next, the wedding register was signed in the Chapel of St. Edward the Confessor by the bride and groom, their parents, and other royalty.
+The bride, the groom, their parents, and other royalty signed the wedding register in the Chapel of St. Edward the Confessor.

 Embed from Getty Images

-Upon return to Buckingham Palace, a Greek Orthodox wedding ceremony was held in the Private Chapel officiated by The Metropolitan Dr. Strinopoulos Germanos, Head of the Greek Orthodox Church in England.
+Upon returning to Buckingham Palace, a Greek Orthodox wedding ceremony was held in the Private Chapel officiated by The Metropolitan Dr. Strinopoulos Germanos, Head of the Greek Orthodox Church in England.

 After the Wedding